 The Scottish Government is committed to playing its part in limiting global temperature rises by decarbonising the Scottish economy.
 It does this in the context of evidence from the International Finance Corporation that indicates that the Paris Agreement will help open up $23 trillion worth of opportunities for climate-smart investments in emerging markets between now and 2030.

-The 2009 Act requires the Scottish Government to publish regular plans for meeting future emission reduction targets.
-The Scottish Government published a draft of its’ third Climate Change Plan, setting out proposals and policies to meet targets out to 2032, in January 2017.
-A final Plan is expected in early 2018.
+The Climate Change (Scotland) Act 2009 requires the Scottish Government to publish regular plans for meeting our emission reduction targets.
+The Scottish Government is in the process of finalising its third Climate Change Plan, setting out proposals and policies to drive emissions down by 66% by 2032.
+The final Plan is expected in early 2018.